faruqem/its_newsletter/README.md

-##ITS DevOps News Letter
+## ITS DevOps News Letter

-An internal news letter for Ballet
+An internal news letter for Ballet IT